SolaceHarmony/Ember/README.md

-# Solace of Harmony: LTC Based Neural Network in Pure Kotlin Native
+# Solace of Harmony: LTC Inspired Neural Network in Pure Kotlin Native

 A pure Kotlin implementation of a hybrid neural network architecture combining Liquid Neural Networks with Transformers, targeting Apple Silicon with native performance.